Roasted Branzino Recipe

 Like salmon and haddock, the skin of branzino provides tons of nutrients and health benefits and should be eaten.

-What is the difference between seas bass and branzino?
+What is the difference between sea bass and branzino?

-Sea bass is a general name used to refer to multiple species of fish, and branzino is just one of them.
+Sea bass is a general name for multiple fish species, and branzino is just one of them.
 Branzino is the Italian word for European bass.
-Depending on the country, this fish may be labeled as branzino or European seabass.
+This fish may be labeled as branzino or European seabass depending on the country.

 What can I use instead of this fish?